robwilds/community25.x/README.md

 ### note

 There's a container called wildsalfmcp that will start up an MCP server for use with coPilot or Clause desktop etc.

+If you want to run a local model with a dedicated chat client, you must install ollama on your computer.
+Once installed pull a model in terminal (ollama pull llama3).
+The start (or restart) the doocker services.
+You can access the open-webui interface with http://localhost:3000.
+Configure the tools under settings to point to http://localhost:8001